HEERA ALAYA

 SM: So, a woman has to smile.

-How is prostitution different within the Bedia community?
+How does prostitution differ within the Bedia community?

-AS: Yes.
-Nat, Bedia, Bachada, and several other communities practice traditional prostitution.
-Bedia is more extensive in number.
+AS: Yes, that’s correct.
+The Nat, Bedia, Bachada, and several other communities are all involved in traditional prostitution, with the Bedia community being more extensive.

 When we spoke last, you mentioned living amidst the Bedia community—

-AS: I am living amidst Bedias as an anthropologist conducting a new experiment.
+AS: I am currently residing among the Bedias as an anthropologist, conducting a new research project.
 Who do you rescue in this [Bedia] community, and from whom?
 Unlike a red-light area, where trafficked victims are sold and coerced into sex work, the Bedia community practices second-generation prostitution.

 Why do specific communities (Nat, Bedia, Bachada) resort to prostitution?

-AS: Ours is a caste-ridden society, which has dictated who will do what type of work.
+AS: We live in a caste-ridden society that has dictated who will do what type of work.
 You will be a Chamar [Untouchable community] and work in tanneries; you are a Yadav [Peasant-pastoral community], and you will milk cows; you are a Bhangi [Lowest caste], and you will remove human excrement.
 The unfortunate reality is that we [Indians] have not been able to get rid of that nonsense [caste system].

-Does a runaway child—sexually and physically abused by family and re-victimised at every corner by society—have any option left in life?
+Does a runaway child, who has been sexually and physically abused by their family and continually victimised by society, have any viable options left in life?

-AS: The only option is to go to government homes.
+AS: The only option is to seek refuge in government homes.

-AS: First, despite development, humanity is absent.
-A civilised society is missing because of the standard of people we are encouraging and the type of society we are building.
-Are 70-plus years of Independence [from British rule] not enough to shape a kinder world?
+AS: First and foremost, despite advancements, we seem to lack humanity.
+A civilised society is absent because of the standards we uphold and the type of community we cultivate.
+Have we not had over 70 years of Independence from British rule to create a kinder world?

-Second, the entire education system has to be overhauled.
+Secondly, our education system requires a complete overhaul.
 Currently, the education system is robotic, creating more violence.
 A wrong child will assault, rape, harass and create all types of problems in society.

-The third is clout, which you mentioned earlier.
+Finally, we must address the issue of clout, as you mentioned earlier.
 This sickness [of clout]—you scratch my back, and I will scratch your back—is destroying society.
-I want the framework of society to change.
+I want society’s framework to change.

-In India, a girl’s child is disempowered the second she is born.
-However, advertising is selling everything from cosmetics to chocolates and clothing packaged as a brand: women’s empowerment, which, in reality, is anti-feminism.
-What do you make of the disparity between reality and this absurdity?
+In India, a girl’s child is disempowered the moment she is born.
+Meanwhile, advertising promotes everything from cosmetics to chocolates and clothing, all packaged under the guise of “women’s empowerment,” which often contradicts true feminist ideals.
+What do you think about the gap between this reality and the absurdity of such portrayals?

-SM: Take a commercial for a men’s shaving cream; it features women.
-What’s the connection with the women, and where is the empowerment?
-In fact, by featuring women in the advisement [men’s shaving cream], you reduce the status of women.
+SM: Consider a commercial for men’s shaving cream that features women.
+What connection do these women have to the product, and where is the true empowerment here?
+In fact, by featuring women in the advertisement [men’s shaving cream], you reduce the status of women.
 Let’s be honest: the only visible marketing strategy is sex, and how does that empower women?

-This show—of women’s empowerment—is a lie.
-Hypocrite advertising uses women for commercial exploitation.
-Nothing is being done to empower women authentically.
+This facade of women’s empowerment is a lie.
+Hypocritical advertising exploits women for commercial gain.
+Nothing is being done to uplift women authentically.

-AS: Even women living in big houses and with a lineup of luxury cars are discriminated against.
+AS: Even women who live in lavish homes and with a lineup of luxury cars still face discrimination.

 Marriage as a destination?

-SM: Yes, it has been drummed into a woman that a knight in shining armour will rescue her!
+SM: It has long been instilled in women that a knight in shining armour will come to their rescue.
 So, a woman’s focus is entirely on getting married.

 A woman whose destination is marriage has no dreams, ambitions, or identity.

-Only if the mindset changes will the next generation change.
-Why, in the entire world, are red-light areas filled with women?
+For actual change in the next generation, our mindset must shift.
+Why is it that red-light districts around the world are filled with women?
 In every country, from districts to states, a man is sanctioned to have sexual needs.
 If a woman can decide what she wants to eat, why can’t she dress how she likes?
 And often, a woman is taunted—you were harassed, raped and humiliated because of the way you were dressed.

 SM: I know what you are saying.
 We know of a baby who was raped; the charges against this baby were that she was seducing men.
 The police had to blame someone, and the girl victim was the easy target.
 When a six-year-old child disappears, the police say she must have run away.
 You are slandering the character of a girl child who can’t wear her underwear correctly on her own.
 The female is always a whore, and the male is a pure angel.

-How do you work toward a shared vision of transforming children’s lives?
+How do you work together toward a shared vision of transforming children’s lives?

-AS: Today, we are compiling and putting together reports, power points and projects and going back home, which is wrong.
+AS: Today, we often find ourselves compiling reports, creating PowerPoint presentations, and completing projects, only to return home at the end of the day.
 Sure, your [an employee’s] life changes, but the community life doesn’t.
 Social work cannot function by doing activities mechanically on a 9-to-5 basis.
-Also, an increasing number of egoistic and self-absorbed people are intoxicated with wealth and power; they are dangerous to humanity.

-SM: With threats against our lives, we can go into depression.
+SM: Facing threats to our lives can easily lead to depression.
 Also, as a wife, you become a soft target.
 So, you have to be mentally stable.
-Unless you are strong and kicking, how can you help others?
+Unless you are strong and resilient, how can you possibly help others?

 AS: We must have the capacity to handle life and not let problems destroy us.
-Manage your state of mind, work sensibly, and don’t procrastinate.
-And yes, be in the moment.
+It’s important to manage your state of mind, work diligently, and avoid procrastination.
+And above all, strive to stay present in each moment.

-I saw you being in the moment when your daughter sang for us.
-[Their faces light up at the mention of their daughter.]
+I observed a beautiful moment when your daughter sang for us.
+[Their faces brighten at the mention of their daughter.]

-AS: Life will be hard when you live on your principles, as we do, so we live in the moment.
-Tomorrow never comes.
+AS: Life can be challenging when you choose to live by your principles, as we do, which is why we focus on living in the moment.
+Tomorrow is never guaranteed.

-You started your journey by listening to your heart and continue being guided by it.
-Do you have any message for responsible young adults genuinely concerned about their fellow beings, animals and the environment?
+You began your journey by following your heart, and you continue to let it guide you.
+What advice do you have for responsible young adults who are sincerely concerned about their fellow beings, animals, and the environment?

-AS: You need money for survival; however, connecting the heart to the mind is more important.
+AS: While it’s true that money is necessary for survival, it’s crucial to connect your heart with your mind.
 Maintain a childlike curiosity throughout life; if not, you will stagnate.
 And remember, when you get on the path of creation, you will be in the minority.

-To demoralise you, the rulers—democracy or monarchy—will oppose you; even your family members and neighbours will oppose you.
-But you should never give up; instead, you must move inch by inch, making progress.
+To demoralise you, the rulers—be it in a democracy or a monarchy—will oppose you; even your family members and neighbours will oppose you.
+But you should never lose heart; instead, you must move inch by inch, making progress.

 SM: Regardless of the profession you choose, be sincere.
-If you are a surgeon, don’t operate unnecessarily to make money.
+If you are a surgeon, don’t operate unnecessarily for profit.
 If you are an engineer, don’t construct a bridge that will crumble in two years; build one that will last 50 years.
-And when you pray to god, don’t distribute ladoos and food to balance your karma of making 500 crores through ill gains; pray for the right reasons.
+And when you pray to god, don’t offer ladoos and food as a means to balance your karma for making 500 crores through ill-gain; pray for the right reasons.

 Keep your heart at the core.
-A person with a clear heart, on seeing a girl/woman being abused, trafficked or prostituted, will attempt to save her, whereas an evil person will assault, harass, and degrade that suffering woman.
+A person with a clear heart, upon witnessing a girl or woman being abused, trafficked, or exploited, will strive to rescue her.
+In contrast, a malevolent person will choose to assault, harass, and demean that suffering individual.

 The heart and humanity are linked; only a clear heart can steer you in the right direction, which will help serve humanity.